-It is recommended that all students purchase at least a 1 gig USB Flash Memory disk or some other type of USB drive in order to transport your work from class each session and to your primary workspace(s), beginning with the second class meeting.
-You will also be able to save you work on your "G" drive, which is provided to you as a student of American University.
+It is recommended that all students be mindful of saving their online work.
+Options-

+- Purchase a 1 gig USB Flash Memory disk or some other type of USB - Use your "G" drive, which is provided to you as a student of American University.
 How to access your "G" drive will be explained in class.